Table of Contents

-State codes under GST
+State GST Codes

-However, under the new GST regime, every registered business is assigned a Goods and Services Tax Identification Number (GSTIN) that is unique to their business.
+State GST codes change as per changes in the status of states and union territories.
+Under the new GST regime, every registered business is assigned a Goods and Services Tax Identification Number (GSTIN) that is unique to their business.
 It is a 15-digit provisional ID that helps streamline invoicing to improve efficiency in tax filing.
-It also makes you eligible to avail of a loan to expand your business.

 The 15-digit GSTIN comprises of a 2-digit state code, 10-digit PAN number, 2-digit alphanumeric number signifying the total number of registrations in the state (the second being Z by default), and lastly, a 1-digit checksum value to detect errors (either number of the alphabet).